Canonical Models of Adjoint Foliated Structures on Surfaces: Introduction

-\item[\rm(2)] Let $(Y,\cG,D_Y)$ be the canonical model of $(X,\cF,\epsilon K_X)$.
-Then $\cG$ has at most log canonical singularities and $Y$ has at most rational singularities.
-In particular, $D_Y = \epsilon K_Y$, and the singularities of $Y$ are of the following two types: \begin{itemize} \item[\rm(a)] \emph{Cyclic quotient singularities}, whose minimal resolution consists of a chain of $\cF$-invariant smooth rational curves of self-intersection at most $-2$:
+\item[(2)] Let $(Y,\cG,D_Y)$ be the canonical model of $(X,\cF,\epsilon K_X)$.
+Then $\cG$ has at most log canonical singularities and $Y$ has at most rational quotient singularities.
+In particular, $D_Y = \epsilon K_Y$, and the singularities of $Y$ are of the following types: \begin{itemize} \item[(a)] \emph{Cyclic quotient singularities}, whose minimal resolution is a chain of smooth rational $\cF$-invariant curves with self-intersection at most $-2$: